jack-hanlon/bookmarks/README.md

-# bookmarks.txt
+# bookmarks

-bookmarks.txt is a concept of keeping bookmarks in plain text files.
+bookmarks is a concept of keeping bookmarks in plain text files.

 ## Principals